Tenure track career path

 - Before selecting a candidate or moving a person from one level to the next, the appointment will be proposed to the University’s shared tenure track committee (research council or a separate committee appointed by it), the duty of which is to ensure that the persons appointed to tenure positions meet the requirement level of a high-class researcher and that the evaluation process has been of high standard and international.

 - In case the applicants do not meet the requirements, the recruitment will not take place, the continuation period is not granted, or the person is not appointed to a permanent position.

 The following guidelines must be followed both in the initial recruitment phase and in promotion from one position level to the next:

-- The recruiting committee introduces the applicants, their merits and the evaluation process to the dean and makes a proposal for appointment; the dean presents the appointment proposal to the tenure track committee
+- The recruiting committee introduces the applicants, their merits and the evaluation process to the Dean and makes a proposal for appointment; the dean presents the appointment proposal to the Research Council or the tenure track committee appointed by it

-Preparations for promoting a person appointed to a tenure track position to the next career level will be initiated by the director of the unit 18 months before the end of the term of office of the person in the tenure track position.
+Preparations for promoting a person appointed to a tenure track position to the next career level will be initiated by the director of the unit 18 months before the end of the term of the tenure track position.
 The person submits an application with a CV to the recruiting committee, and the committee acquires two to four statements from high-level international researchers approved by the Research Council and presents the appointment proposal to the dean.